 In an episode of The Simpsons, barbershop quartet music is Serious Business: Homer and the Be-Sharps start touring around the world, and as Homer's agent put it, "women are going to want to have sex with you".
 Granted, it was a spoof of Beatlemania, but still.

 What really takes the cake is "Cartoon Wars".
-Many characters treat Family Guy having an episode with Muhammed in it like the start of World War Three, and Kyle nearly dies trying to stop Cartman from getting it canned.
+Many characters treat Family Guy having an episode with Muhammed in it like the start of World War III, and Kyle nearly dies trying to stop Cartman from getting it canned.

 "Douche And Turd" takes it Up to Eleven, when Stan's refusal to vote got him threatened, banished and nearly killed.